Can I take an e-pill before sex?

 The emergency contraceptive pill is meant to be taken within 5 days after unprotected sex.
 Yet, Naomi wonders whether it is okay to take the pill before sex.
 Is it okay?

-No it is not recommended.
+No, it is not recommended.

-Also, if you take it beforehand, you might as well choose a better option, like a condom.
+Also, if you take it beforehand, you might as well choose a better contraceptive option, like a condom.

-The progestogen-only pill stops ovulation while also releasing a hormone that makes it harder for sperm to travel up towards the egg.
+The progestogen-only pill stops ovulation while also releasing a hormone that makes it harder for sperm to travel up toward the egg.
 You get either two doses of 0.75mg each that you have to take 12 hours apart or as a single dose.

 The longer you wait before taking e-pills, the less effective they are.
 They are most effective if taken within 120 hours (5 days) after unprotected sex.
 If taken later than that your chances of getting pregnant are higher.